-Your immune system gets overactivated from dietary and environmental toxins that build up in the body, turning the immune system on and keeping it highly reactive.
-This results in the body being flooded with immune defense cells and hormones that damage tissues.
+Your immune system gets over activated from exposure to dietary and environmental toxins that turn the immune system on and keep stimulating it to stay on.
+This results in the body being flooded with defensive immune cells, white blood cells, and hormones that damage tissues from prolonged exposure.